sergelogvinov/proxmox-csi-plugin/docs/pvecsictl.md

 ### Migrate

-Migration requires the root privileges on the Proxmox cluster.
+Migration requires root privileges on the Proxmox cluster.
-You need to provide the cloud-config file with the root credentials (username/password) to the Proxmox cluster.
+You need to provide the cloud-config file with root credentials (username/password) to the Proxmox cluster.

 ```yaml
 clusters: